miicck/dont-get-lost/README.md

     reimport.
 This should be fine.
 Note that using an older version than the last commit is not supported - update your engine.

 3. (optional, recommended) Go to Window > Package Manager, locate *High Definition RP* and update it to the latest version (it may already be the latest version).
+4. (optional) If you want steam-based faetures, download the Facepunch.Steamworks C# wrapper from https://github.com/Facepunch/Facepunch.Steamworks/releases (the latest .zip file) and put the contents of the Unity folder within the .zip into Assets/Plugins (create Assets/Plugins if needed).
+You should #define FACEPUNCH_STEAMWORKS in code/steam.cs as needed.
-4. Done!
+5. Done!
 Try playing the Assets/scenes/world_menu scene and creating a new world.
 Note that, the first time the world is rendered, it might look super weird for a few seconds while the shaders compile for the first time.

 Feel free to fire off merge requests with any changes you've made!